GunioRobot/bees/README.md

 Issues: no IE or Opera compatibility (IE plans to implement flex box in IE10, Opera has no planned support yet)

-Todo: integrate CoffeeScript, ColorBox, Slides
+Todo: integrate CoffeeScript, TransformJS, ContextMenu

 ### Demos and Usage at: [http://beemuse.net](http://beemuse.net)